Unlikely intersections problem for automorphisms of Markov surfaces: Representation theory

 \subsection{The surface $\cM_0$ and a Theorem of Minsky}

-We are interested in this section with the Markov surface $\cM_0$ that is when $\Tr (K) = -2$, therefore $\rho (K)$ is a parabolic Möbius transformation.
+We are interested in this section with the Markov surface $\cM_0$ that is when $\kappa = -2$, therefore $\rho (aba^{-1}b^{-1})$ is a parabolic Möbius transformation.
+We recall the results from \cite[\S 4.1]{cantatBersHenonPainleve2009}.
 The real points $\cM_0 (\R)$ consist of an isolated point $(0, 0, 0)$ and four diffeomorphic connected components that are given by the signs of $x$ and $y$.
 We will denote by $\cM_0 (\R)^+$ the connected component such that $x, y > 0 $. of area $2 \pi$.
 This is equivalent to asking that there is a cusp at the puncture.
-It is known that $\Teich (\T_1)$ ($\T_1$ the punctured torus) is isomorphic to the upper half plane $\HH^+$ and we make this identification from now on.
-The action of $\Mod (\T_1)$ on $\Teich(\T_1)$ is conjugated to the usual action of $\PSL_2 (\Z)$ by isometries on $\D$.
+It is known that $\Teich (\T_1)$ ($\T_1$ being the punctured torus) is isomorphic to the upper half-plane $\HH^+$ and we make this identification from now on.
+The action of $\Mod (\T_1)$ on $\Teich(\T_1)$ is conjugated to the usual action of $\PSL_2 (\Z)$ by isometries on $\HH^+$.
 The point $(0,0,0)$ is the only singular point of $\cM_0$ and it corresponds to the conjugacy class of the representation

 Its image is the quaternionic group of order eight.
-The automorphism group $\Aut (\cM_0)$ fixes $(0,0,0)$, preserves $\cM_0 (\R)^=$ and permutes the three remaining connected components of $\cM_0 (\R) \setminus (0,0,0)$.
+The automorphism group $\Aut (\cM_0)$ fixes $(0,0,0)$, preserves $\cM_0 (\R)^+$ and permutes the three remaining connected components of $\cM_0 (\R) \setminus (0,0,0)$.

 Any point in $\Teich (\T_1)$ gives rise to a representation $\overline \rho: \pi_1 (\T_1) \rightarrow \PSL_2 (\R)$ which can be lifted to four distinct representations $\rho: \pi_1 (\T_1) \rightarrow \SL_2 (\R)$.
 The cusp condition gives the condition $\Tr (\rho (a,b)) = -2$ (because $\Tr = 2$ corresponds to reducible representations).
 Therefore, we get an embedding of $\Teich (\T_1)$ into the 4 different connected component of $\cM_0 (\R) \setminus (0,0,0)$.
 We will restrict our attention to the embedding $\Teich (\T_1) \hookrightarrow \cM_0 (\R)^+$.